-In Learning to Drive we are going to cover the basics of driving lessons from day one.
-From moving off and stopping, all the way up to and beyond the standard required for the driving test.
+In Learning to Drive we are going to take you through the basics of driving lessons from day one; all the way from moving off and stopping, up to and beyond the standard required for the driving test.
 You can use these pages to learn with a friend or relative; or to reinforce and revise the lessons you receive from your driving instructor.

 Not using a driving school?
 Then I would highly recommend that your teacher gets hold of a copy of ‘Teaching a Learner Driver‘.
 Teaching someone else to drive is as much of a skill as the learning itself, and this book will take your instructor through each stage of your learning progress in a structured and methodical way.

 You can also use The Learner Driver’s Logbook to keep a record of your lessons and progress.
-It is full of useful information to help you while learning to drive; and in addition it gives you somewhere to makes notes and write down your appointments.
+It’s full of useful information to help you while you’re learning to drive; and in addition it gives you somewhere to makes notes and write down your appointments.

 Before we Begin

-Before you get behind the wheel of a car on a public road, you must be sure of several things:
+Before getting behind the wheel of a car on a public road, you must be sure of several things:

-- You have a category B provisional licence – the easiest way to get one is to apply online at: https://www.gov.uk/apply-first-provisional-driving-licence.
-If you’ve a full licence in another category, that may also act as a provisional for category B
+- That you have a category B provisional licence – the easiest way to get one is to apply online.
+If you have a full licence in another category, you can use this as a provisional for category B

 - Your eyesight must be up to standard (can you read a car number plate from a minimum of 20 metres away?)

-- The vehicle is in roadworthy condition; it’s taxed and has an MOT certificate if necessary
+- The vehicle must be in roadworthy condition; ensure that it’s taxed and has an MOT certificate if necessary

-- Anyone sat beside you must be over 21 years old, and must have held a full category B driving licence for at least 3 years
+- Anyone sat beside you must be over 21 years old, and they must have held a full category B driving licence for at least 3 years

 - ‘L’ plates must be clearly displayed to the front and rear of the vehicle (but NOT stuck in the windows where they may restrict your view!)